Sabuncuoğlu Şerafeddin: Cerrahiyyet'u¨l Haniye (Imperial Surgery)

 In these treatments, Şerafeddin Sabuncuoğlu used his own observations from experimenting with animals to develop new treatments.
-Successful treatments were then transcribed to surgical procedures in humans. Şerafeddin Sabuncuoğlu would only transcribe and illustrate the treatments after he completed the treatments himself.
+Successful treatments were then performed on humans. Şerafeddin Sabuncuoğlu would only transcribe and illustrate the treatments after he completed the treatments himself.
 He would even test therapeutic treatments on himself before applying them on patients. Şerafeddin Sabuncuoğlu was also aware of sepsis.
 In order to prevent the spread of a pathogen, he would wear a surgical attire that involved wine and olive oil as antiseptics.
 In one such treatment, Şerafeddin Sabuncuoğlu discussed a breast cancer treatment in which the suggested treatment was to surgically remove the small cancers in their early stage.
-This treatment ensures that the tumor does not spread or grow to the rest of the body, which is common practice for treating cancer today.
 Many of these treatments in Cerrahiyyet’u¨l Haniye have illustrations accompanied next to them, which ensure that the intended audience are able to follow the treatment correctly.
 Every illustration contains a distinct physician and patient along with the tools used in the treatment.

 In Şerafeddin Sabuncuoğlu treatment of epilepsy, he used the technique of skull cauterization as a way of purifying the body from evil spirits.
 This demonstrates the religious and incomplete understanding of some of the medical issues that were prevalent in the past.
 This was evident in the recovery phase of his epilepsy treatment where he states, “you’ll have to give the patient the following foods to enable the dehydration in order that the patient can recover, with the permission of Allah.” Şerafeddin Sabuncuoğlu recommended using a non-invasive and less intense treatment first before moving on to a stronger treatment.
 In his epilepsy treatment, herbal mixtures were recommended to be used first, then a cauterization on the forehead could be used if the herbal mixtures did not work. Şerafeddin Sabuncuoğlu was also careful in not over-treating a patient.
 In Şerafeddin Sabuncuoğlu's description and diagnosis of spinal dislocations, he mentions how swelling after the treatment is normal and that repeating the treatment could lead to the death of the patient.